imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/safer-data-transfer-between-secure-and-insecure-sd-cards-offline.md

 5. Unplug the insecure SD card.
 6. Plugin the sensitive SD card.
 7. Safely transfer files onto the secure SD card.
-8. Plug in SD card to Air Gapped machine.
+8. Plug in SD card to Air-Gapped machine.

 ### Footnotes
 1 - It is unclear what this sentence means.